veloblank/js-basics-functions-readme-v-000/README.md

 }
 ```

 ***NOTE***: When we list the placeholders in a function declaration, they are called _parameters_, but the actual values passed to the function when it's invoked are called _arguments_.
 However, you'll often hear them used interchangeably.
+These parentheses are used whether you are passing in arguments or not.

 ### Curly braces — `{ }`
 A pair of curly braces denotes the _function body_, the set of statements that are executed when we invoke the function.
 It should look very familiar from the lesson on conditional statements — it's just a code block!